 Due to the increasing number of children suffering from Anaphylactic Allergies, we ask parents to refrain from bringing any additional food items into the centre.
-Except for trip /school-age lunches, which are not to be shared, all other food items are not permitted.
-All birthdays will be celebrated monthly.
+With the exception of trip /school age lunches, which are not to be shared, all other food items are not permitted.
+All birthdays will be celebrated on a monthly basis.
 Our staff will prepare a special treat to be shared with the entire class.

-Parents of children with Anaphylactic Allergies must complete an Individual Plan before enrollment or upon discovery of the allergy.
+Parents of children with Anaphylactic Allergies must complete an Individual Plan prior to enrollment or upon discovery of the allergy.
 The Individual Plan must be detailed as to the signs to look for and what actions need to be taken when the signs are evident.
-In addition, the child must always have a valid epinephrine auto-injector with them.
+In addition, the child must have a valid epinephrine auto-injector with them at all times.
 The epinephrine auto-injector must be registered in the child's name and be current.
 It is the parent's responsibility to ensure that all staff have been properly trained on how and when to administer the epinephrine auto-injector, should it be required.
-If a parent refuses to provide the centre with an epinephrine auto-injector or fails to replace an expired epinephrine auto-injector, their child will not be permitted into care until the centre is provided with a new epinephrine auto-injector
+If a parent refuses to provide the centre with an epinephrine auto-injector, or fails to replace an expired epinephrine auto-injector, their child will not be permitted into care until the centre is provided with a new epinephrine auto-injector